Depth-Oriented Transpersonal Psychologist & Psychotherapist

 -

-You feel stuck in trauma responses—triggers, shutdown, hypervigilance, numbness, or emotional flooding
+Feel stuck in trauma responses such as triggers, shutdown, hypervigilance, numbness, or emotional flooding

 -

-You experience intrusive memories, images, or thoughts that keep returning (even when you “know better”)
+Experience intrusive memories, images, or thoughts that keep returning, even when you understand them intellectually

 -

-Your nervous system swings between anxiety/panic and exhaustion, and talk therapy hasn’t fully shifted it
+Notice your nervous system swinging between anxiety, panic, exhaustion, or collapse, and talk therapy alone has not fully shifted the pattern

 -

-You carry attachment or abandonment wounds that show up as fear of rejection, over-functioning, or intense relational reactivity
+Carry attachment or abandonment wounds that show up in relationships as fear of rejection, over-functioning, or intense reactivity

 -

-You’re living with shame-based imprints or painful memories that still feel “charged” in the present
+Live with shame-based imprints or painful memories that still feel emotionally charged in the present

 -

-You want a structured, goal-oriented approach with clear targets and measurable relief
+Want a structured, goal-oriented trauma therapy approach with clear targets and measurable relief

 -

-You’re ready to work directly with the memory networks beneath the symptoms—without endless retelling
+Are ready to work with the memory networks beneath the symptoms without endless retelling or overprocessing

 -

-You want to feel more regulated, steady, and emotionally anchored in your day-to-day life
+Want to feel more regulated, steady, emotionally anchored, and internally safe in your day-to-day life

 -

-In active crisis, experiencing acute suicidality, or needing a higher level of care (inpatient/IOP/PHP)
+In active crisis, experiencing acute suicidality, or needing a higher level of care such as inpatient, IOP, or PHP support

 -